Copyright Registration

 Separate Legal Existence

-A Limited Liability Partnership (LLP) is recognized as a separate legal entity, distinct from its partners.
-Unlike a general partnership firm, an LLP can own assets, enter into contracts, and initiate legal action in its own name—ensuring greater legal and operational independence.
+A Limited Liability Partnership (LLP) is a distinct legal entity, separate from its partners.
+Unlike a general partnership, an LLP can hold assets, sign contracts, and initiate legal proceedings in its own name, providing enhanced legal and operational autonomy.

 Limited Liability of Owners

-The liability of partners in an LLP is limited to the amount of capital they commit as per the LLP Agreement.
-Partners are not personally liable for the losses or debts of the LLP, even during its dissolution.
-Additionally, each partner is protected from being held accountable for the negligence or misconduct of other partners.
+In an LLP, partners’ liability is restricted to the capital they contribute as stated in the LLP Agreement.
+They are not personally responsible for the LLP’s debts or losses, even upon dissolution, and are shielded from the negligence or misconduct of other partners.

 Flexibility to Operate